brainwater/samplebooks/README.md

 - There is no user authentication nor management yet
 - UI attractiveness and organization is essentially nonexistant
 - Django secret key isn't kept within the environment variables (this matters for things like CSRF prevention)
+- Pagination to show more than one query of book results
+- Pagination of user reviews to prevent arbitrary size list